VicenteYago/AdvancedWeatherStation/README.md

 ![nextionDebugg](https://github.com/VicenteYago/AdvancedWeatherStation/blob/main/img/nextion2.png)

-The case is 3D printed, the files can be found in the /3D folder.
+The files for the 3D case can be found in /3D folder.

 # Config